Skul1CrowN/Doom-Asteroid/README.md

 *Released Beta Version\
 *Might have some bugs\
 V1.1b (not released)\
+Weapon:\
-+Added Nuke Weapon (Press Ctrl to switch)\
++Added Nuke Weapon (Press Ctrl to switch).\
+Balance:\
-*Rebalance of spawning asteroid any difficulty(Apocalypse is still toughest :) )\
+*Rebalance of spawning asteroid any difficulty(Apocalypse is still toughest :) ).\
 *Adjust Item Rate Spawn\
+UI:\
-*Added Text effect when collects item or destroys asteroid\
+*Added Text effect when collects item or destroys asteroid.\
-*Added Health Bar of player's spaceship\
+*Added Health Bar of player's spaceship.\
-*Added Health Bar of Mine
+*Added Health Bar of Mine.\
+Control:\
+*Now you can change weapon via Right Click of available weapon rotation.